MonsieurDahlstrom/dfu-js/README.md

 The package also includes a Vue.js Mixin that sets up few useful computed properties.
 See this [gist](https://gist.github.com/mdahlstrom/08dacdb82ebe1e881b11e91a312dd6ac) of a vue component.

+A demo web applicatiion using this library and [web-bluetooth-vuex](https://github.com/MonsieurDahlstrom/web-bluetooth-vuex.git) is available [here](https://monsieurdahlstrom.github.io/dfu-js/), Chrome only.

 ## Installation
 ```console
 $ yarn add dfu-js